Designations Congruent with Things: Chapter 17

 Ongoing external influence can’t be formally excluded.

-Neither can invisible, incorporeal floating dragons, his brain says, switching from vitriolic sass to a weirdly appealing combo of Hermann Gottlieb and Carl Sagan, both of whom seem half concerned, half comforting.
+Neither can invisible, incorporeal floating dragons.
+His brain switches from vitriolic sass to a weirdly appealing combo of Hermann Gottlieb and Carl Sagan, both of whom seem half concerned, half comforting.
 Maybe Hermann is the concerned one and Sagan is the comforting one.
 Maybe vice versa?
 No way, that’s just ridiculous.
 Maybe they’re both half and half.
 Either way, they raise a good point.

 Are you guys positing that the question of whether or not a neural connection exists between myself and other parties isn’t scientifically refutable?
 Newt asks.

 I didn’t say that, Sagan replies.
-But the burden of proof is substantial, and shifted squarely onto your shoulders.
-Your claim is extraordinary, and is going to require extraordinary evidence.
+But the burden of proof is substantial and shifted squarely onto your shoulders.
+Your claim is extraordinary and will require extraordinary evidence.

-“Well yeah, they always do,” Newt says through clenched teeth, scrubbing a hand through his hair.
+“Well yeah, they always do,” Newt mutters, scrubbing a hand through his hair.

 In other news, you’re talking aloud to dead astronomers, his brain says, in helpful annotation.